Update: 2.3% Decision, Mediation

 To all CUPE Local 104 Members,

-CUPE Local 104 Executive will be holding a virtual town hall to update you on bargaining and to answer your questions.
+CUPE Local 104 Executive will be holding two virtual town halls to update you on bargaining, followed by a Q&A session.

 TIME: 18h00 EASTERN TIME